 What is this person?
 I thought.

 Then I felt the bamboo reed on my left shoulder.
 See, the advanced students strode silently around the meditation hall.
 This was their meditation.
 They were training to be masters by watching the beginners for signs of wavering focus—“slouching, a slight fidget, breathing too noisily.”
 The master had explained all of this.

 The bamboo reed was an offer of assistance.
 My hyper-focus on the looming master was setting off major alarms.
 I had moved my right foot, slightly.

 “Would you like some help?” the reed figuratively asked me.
 The master was watching, and I wanted to please.
 I said yes in the way I was trained to: hands together and raised to my forehead.

 The first two quick whips were sharp—like two wasps stinging my right shoulder.
 The second couplet—to my left shoulder—were harder.
 They felt like belt straps.

 The four lashes jerked my spine straight.
 I stared at my wall.

 Breath in and count one!
 Breath out and count two!
 When you reach ten, begin at one again!

 I put the pain to the side, but I did not ignore my thoughts.
 I thought about my father.
 I was twenty-two years old, and I hadn’t seen or heard from my dad in over ten years.
 His war trauma had ripped my family apart.
-By my eleventh birthday, he was court ordered to remain far away.
+By my eleventh birthday, he was court ordered to stay far away.
 And he did.